 Serving in the Land of the Pharaohs A Health Education Mission to Egypt

-A Nation of Ancient Wonders and Modern Needs.
+A Land of Ancient History and Enduring Faith

 The Apostolic Roots of the Coptic Church.